Sobes.tech

 Sound familiar?

-It doesn't know your role, experience, technologies you work with, or even what language you want responses in.
+It doesn't know your role, experience, the technologies you work with, or even what language and what tone you want responses in.

 Contexts solve this problem.